govau/design-system-components/README.md

 To install a module make sure you have a `package.json` file in the root of your project folders.
 (You can generate one by running `npm init`.)
 Inside your working folder install any module and [pancake](https://github.com/govau/pancake/) will make sure you have all assets ready to use.

 Run `npm install @gov.au/body` to install the body module.
-To install several modules just chain them like:
+To install several modules, chain them like:

 ```shell
 npm install @gov.au/body @gov.au/header @gov.au/footer @gov.au/buttons